yunruse/custom-finder-sidebar-icons/readme.md

 ## Limitations

 - Folders inside Dropbox and Google Drive won't work.
 To make them work, create an alias to the folder and set _that_ as the path in `URLs`
-- Your app name needs to be unique, hence the `rename` script.
-Attempting to run two apps of the same name causes weird issues.
+- The `APPNAME` must be unique, or you will overwrite old icon apps
 - To stop your icon app running, you need to delete the app or reboot.
 - All of this is _very_ flaky.
 If it doesn't work, try cleaning the build folder in Xcode and rebuilding (Product > Clean Build Folder).
 As a last resort a reboot seemed to fix it on a few occasions.